Overview - Travel Program

 · First, visit our Travel Tryouts page to find information about the date, time, and field that your child will be evaluated.

-· For 2014 players who are in our pre-travel program, look for an email in late April from registrar Helen Phillips with all the details.
+· For 2017 players who are in our Intramural program, look for an email on approximately May 20 from Helen (director of operations) with all the details.

-· For 2014 players who are NOT in our pre-travel program, email helen@ryeyouthsoccer.org for the registration link.
+· For 2017 players who are NOT in our Intramural program and therefore not on our email list, reach out to [email protected] for the registration link.

-· For 2013 and older players, email Chris Skelton for boys (chrisskell3@gmail.com) and Erica Stewart for girls (erica@fcsoccertraining.com) to let them know that your child would like to attend the tryout date listed on our Travel Tryouts page
+· For 2016 and older players, email Chris Skelton for boys ([email protected]) and Erica Stewart for girls ([email protected]) to let them know that your child would like to attend the evaluation date listed on our Travel Tryouts page.
+They will provide you with the registration link.

 What is the game format?

-· 13U and older teams play an 11 V 11 format on a regulation-sized field
+· U13 and older teams play an 11 V 11 format on a regulation-sized field

-How will my son or daughter be evaluated for a new 9U team?
+How will my child be evaluated for a new U9 team?

-We use multiple data points to help us determine the most appropriate placement for our rising 9U players.
+We use multiple data points to help us determine the most appropriate placement for our rising U9 players.

-•Our Pre-Travel (8U) coaching staff conducts thorough evaluations over the course of the 30+ fall and spring sessions during which they work with 8U players.
-At the end of the fall season and midway through the spring season, all 8U staff coaches submit player evaluations to our Director of Coaching.
+•Our Intramural (U8) coaching staff conducts thorough evaluations over the course of the nearly 30 fall and spring sessions during which they work with U8 players.
+At the end of the fall season and midway through the spring season, all U8 trainers submit player evaluations to our Director of Coaching.
 Our coaches are asked to take note of player skill, physical abilities, attendance, and engagement in training sessions and games.

 •RYS designates an "official evaluation date."
-For 2014 birth year players who are interested in trying out for travel soccer, Friday, May 20, 2022 and Friday, June 3, 2022 will serve as the primary dates.
-Children should attend one or both of those dates in order to receive an official evaluation of their dribbling, passing, striking, and other technical skills.
+For 2017 birth year players who are interested in trying out for travel soccer, Friday, May 30, 2025 and Friday, June 6, 2025 will serve as the primary dates.
+Children should attend both of those dates in order to receive an official evaluation of their dribbling, passing, striking, and other technical skills.
 In addition, they will have an opportunity to play in small-sided games.
-This evaluation will take place in the context of the usual Friday afternoon 8U sessions in order to minimize player anxiety and eliminate disruption to the already busy spring schedule.
+This evaluation will take place in the context of the usual Friday afternoon U8 sessions in order to minimize player anxiety and eliminate disruption to the already busy spring schedule.

-•To be eligible for the evaluation, your child must be "registered" for the rising 9U evaluation.
-RYS will send all 8U families a list of steps that you need to take in late April or early May (refundable deposit, birth certificate, and other pertinent information indicating your commitment to the process)
+•To be eligible for the evaluation, your child must be "registered" for the rising U9 evaluation.
+On approximately May 20, RYS will send all U8 families a list of steps that you need to take (payment, birth certificate, and other pertinent information indicating your commitment to the process).

-How many players make the 9U travel teams?
+How many players make the U9 travel teams?

-How does my child try out for an existing 10U or older team?
+How does my child try out for an existing U10 or older team?

-Similar to how we approach the 8U team formation process, we use multiple data points to help us determine the most appropriate placement for continuing and new 10U and older players.
+Similar to how we approach the U9 team formation process, we use multiple data points to help us determine the most appropriate placement for rising/continuing and new U10 and older players.

-•Our trainers--under the direction of our Girls' Head of Travel and Boys' Head of Travel--conduct thorough evaluations over the course of the fall and spring sessions during which they work with our players.
-At the end of the fall season and midway through the spring season, all staff coaches submit player evaluations to our Director of Coaching.
+•Our trainers--under the direction of our Girls' Director of Travel and Boys' Director of Travel--conduct thorough evaluations over the course of the fall and spring sessions during which they work with our players.
+At the end of the fall season and midway through the spring season, all trainers submit player evaluations to our Director of Coaching.
 Our coaches are asked to take note of player skill, physical abilities, attendance, and engagement in training sessions and games.

 •In addition, all RYS age groups hold official evaluations in late May or early June.
 These evaluations are used to further inform player placement decisions for the subsequent fall season.
 Players who are already on a RYS team will be automatically evaluated.
 If your child is not currently on a RYS team, visit our Travel Tryouts page and then contact the appropriate director to let them know your child would like to attend the evaluations:

-•Director of Coaching and Boys' Head of Travel Chris Skelton (chrisskell3@gmail.com) for Boys
+•Director of Coaching and Boys' Director of Travel Chris Skelton ([email protected]) for Boys

-•Girls' Head of Travel Erica Stewart (erica@fcsoccertraining.com) for Girls
+•Girls' Director of Travel Erica Stewart ([email protected]) for Girls

-What if my son or daughter does not make a 9U team?
+What if my child does not make a U9 team?

-Our intramural program welcomes 9U players who don't wish to play travel soccer or were not selected for a 9U travel team to participate for one additional year.
+Our intramural program welcomes all U9 players--including U9 players who don't wish to play travel soccer, U9 players who were not selected for a travel team, and U9 players who do play travel soccer and would like extra soccer programming--to participate for one additional year in our U8/U9 age group.

-What if my son or daughter does not make a 10U-older team?
+What if my child does not make a U10 or older team?

 In certain age groups, we may be able to take a limited number of players as "practice players" so that they can continue to train, improve, and enjoy the sport.
 While practice players will not be eligible to participate in games, they will be considered for team placement for the following season.
 This option is not available in all age groups and is a function of roster size, coach availability, and field space.